trinitysc/jekyll-blog/_articles/devotion.md

 > In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through him all things were made; without him nothing was made that has been made. ... <mark>The Word became flesh and made his dwelling among us.
 We have seen his glory</mark>, the glory of the one and only Son, who came from the Father, full of grace and truth.
 (John 1:1-14)

 Somehow the Son of God became a human.
 And as a human, **Jesus voluntarily submitted himself the will of his Father**:
-> Very truly I tell you, the Son can do nothing by himself; he can do only what he sees his Father doing, because <mark>whatever the Father does the Son also does</mark> ...
+> "Very truly I tell you, the Son can do nothing by himself; he can do only what he sees his Father doing, because <mark>whatever the Father does the Son also does</mark> ...
 By myself I can do nothing; I judge only as I hear, and my judgment is just, for I seek not to please myself but him who sent me."
 (John 5:19-30)

 **In his submission, Jesus suffered** as he was tempted, resisting to become the perfect man.
 > Because <mark>he himself suffered</mark> when he was tempted, he is able to help those who are being tempted.
 (Hebrews 2:18).